 “For a windy day on the beach, I would recommend soft curls gathered low, in an undone, loose updo (loose looking that is).
 This look gives you soft, natural elegance that will not move during a windy sunset wedding on the beach!
 I would recommend using Kenra’s Platinum Hot Spray on hair before using any hot tools (i.e. a flat iron or curling iron).
 It will protect your hair from the heat and give it the extra strength it needs to hold up in the elements.”

-They say pictures are worth a thousand words, so to give you an idea of what Cari’s talking about and to help inspire you on the quest for that perfect beach wedding hair, here are some images straight from the portfolio of KyleLynn Weddings.
+They say pictures are worth a thousand words, so to give you an idea of what Cari’s talking about and to help inspire you on the quest for that perfect beach wedding hair, check out this gallery of beach wedding hairstyles on real destination brides.
 Enjoy!